-Coordinates with the FEMA REP Programs Branch on DIR assessment activities, including the prognosis for restoration of offsite infrastructure and response capabilities or implementation of interim compensatory measures, and on licensee plans for reactor restart.
+Coordinates with the FEMA REP Programs Branch Chief on DIR assessment activities, including the prognosis for restoration of offsite infrastructure and response capabilities or implementation of interim compensatory measures, and on licensee plans for reactor restart.

-the Director apprised of the status of FEMA’s assessment of offsite infrastructure and response capabilities, including FEMA’s decision to perform a PCA and/or DIR, and the prognosis regarding the restoration of offsite infrastructure and response capabilities or implementation of interim compensatory measures that may impact a licensee’s decision to restart a reactor(s) or maintain a reactor(s) in a shutdown condition.
+Keeps the NSIR/DPR Director apprised of the status of FEMA’s assessment of offsite infrastructure and response capabilities, including FEMA’s decision to perform a PCA and/or DIR, and the prognosis regarding the restoration of offsite infrastructure and response capabilities or implementation of interim compensatory measures that may impact a licensee’s decision to restart a reactor(s) or maintain a reactor(s) in a shutdown condition and associated impacts resulting from grid stability.

-Periodically the Nuclear Reactor Regulation (NRR) for the affected site(s) of the status of FEMA’s assessment activities, including the prognosis for restoration of offsite infrastructure and response capabilities or implementation of interim compensatory measures.
+Periodically apprises the Office of Nuclear Reactor Regulation (NRR) project manager for the affected site(s) of the status of FEMA’s assessment activities, including the prognosis for restoration of offsite infrastructure and response capabilities or implementation of interim compensatory measures.

+Designates someone else to perform their duties should they be unable to or due to extended response times.
+Appropriate parties should be informed of any designation as well as any updated contact information to allow timely communication.
+NOTE: Throughout this document, RLB Chief refers to both the RLB Chief as well as any designee.

+Keeps the DPR, Operations Branch Chief, appraised of emergency preparedness activities during the PCA and DIR process.

 Director, Division of Preparedness and Response

-Interface with the FEMA Technological Hazards Division on issues related to FEMA’s decision to perform a PCA and/or DIR and significant concerns related to the restoration of offsite infrastructure and response capabilities or implementation of interim compensatory measures.
+Interface with the FEMA Technological Hazards Division Director on issues related to FEMA’s decision to perform a PCA and/or DIR and significant concerns related to the restoration of offsite infrastructure and response capabilities or implementation of interim compensatory measures.

 Participates, in coordination with the FEMA REP Programs Branch Chief, on DIR assessment activities, including the prognosis for restoration of offsite infrastructure and response capabilities or implementation of interim compensatory measures, and on licensee plans for reactor restart.

-Keeps the NSIR Director apprised of the status of FEMA’s assessment of offsite infrastructure and response capabilities, including FEMA’s decision to perform a PCA and/or DIR, and the prognosis regarding the restoration of offsite infrastructure and response capabilities or implementation of interim compensatory measures that may impact a licensee’s decision to restart a reactor(s) or maintain a reactor(s) in a shutdown condition.
+Keeps the NSIR Director apprised of the status of FEMA’s assessment of offsite infrastructure and response capabilities, including FEMA’s decision to perform a PCA and/or DIR, and the prognosis regarding the restoration of offsite infrastructure and response capabilities or implementation of interim compensatory measures that may impact a licensee’s decision to restart a reactor(s) or maintain a reactor(s) in a shutdown condition and associated impacts resulting from grid stability.

+Designates an actor to perform the duties of the division director if unable to or due to extended response times.
+Appropriate parties should be informed of any designation as well as any updated contact information to allow timely communication.
+NOTE: Throughout this document, DPR Director refers to both the DPR Director as well as any designee.

-05.04 Project Manager for Affected Site, Division of Operating Reactor Licensing
+05.04 Project Manager for Affected Site, Division of Operating Reactor Licensing, Office of Nuclear Reactor Regulation

-NRR division management on FEMA offsite assessment activities based on updates obtained from the RLB Chief.
+Informs NRR division management on FEMA offsite assessment activities based on updates obtained from the RLB Chief.

-Informs the RLB of licensee and timing to restart a reactor(s) after a disaster.
+Informs the RLB Chief of licensee decisions and timing to restart a reactor(s) after a natural disaster or event.

-05.05 Nuclear Reactor RegulationNuclear Security and Incident Response Regional Administrator(s)
+05.05 Directors, Office of Nuclear Reactor Regulation and Office of Nuclear Security and Incident Response, and Regional Administrator(s)

-Participate in conference calls the impacts on reactor restart or continued operation based on FEMA’s assessment of offsite infrastructure and response capabilities for the affected nuclear power reactor site(s).
+Participate in conference calls and status briefings from NSIR staff of the impacts on reactor restart or continued operation based on FEMA’s assessment of offsite infrastructure and response capabilities for the affected nuclear power reactor site(s).
+Participate in decision-making calls as described in IRP 201, “Response Decision-Making.”

-the Office of the Executive Director for Operations (EDO) and Commission of licensee restart or continued operation decisions that may be impacted by FEMA’s assessment of offsite infrastructure and response capabilities.
+Apprise the Office of the Executive Director for Operations (EDO) and Commission of licensee restart or continued operation decisions that may be impacted by FEMA’s assessment of offsite infrastructure and response capabilities.